StNekroman/InversityTS/README.md

 Annotation for class, which may product injectables via methods (static and/or non-static) as factory methods.
 Doesn't contain any input parameters so far.
 But it required for method-based injectable processing.
 It's singleton - only one instance of such class may be created.

+### ForwardRef

+Used for redirect tokens to pass token, which is not yet constucted.

+### Token

+In case cases you might want to wrap your token to `Token` wrapper.
+Cases are:

+- passing dependency to list of `dependencies` for raw factory function with `multi: true`
+- using this wrapper to pass options (like `multi: true`) to direct `Inject` call.

 ## Usage examples